preset-io/embedded-example/README.md

 ### Customizing the Guest Token permissions

-By default, the Guest Token is generated with **no RLS applied**, and access is only granted to the **Dashboard ID** specified previously.
-You can customize the Guest Token configuration in the `app.py` file, according to the authentication method used:
+By default, the Guest Token is generated with **no RLS applied, drilling disabled, and only access to the Dashboard ID specified previously**.
+You can customize the Guest Token configuration in the `app.py` file to enable drilling, grant access to multiple dashboards and apply RLS according to the authentication method used:

 For guest tokens generated via the API ([line 207](https://github.com/preset-io/embedded-example/blob/master/app.py#L207)):